Exabyte-io/documentation/docs/collaboration/actions/organization/create.md

 # The "Create New Organization" Dialog

-At this stage, he will be confronted with the following "Create New Organization" dialog:
+At this stage, the user will be confronted with the following "Create New Organization" dialog:

 ![Create New Organization](/images/create-new-organization.png "Create New Organization")